While it's true that "Paris is always a good idea," as Audrey Hepburn famous said in classic film Sabrina, when is the

 Each season and each month has pros and cons.

 But to pick the best time to come based on your preferences, take a look at our list of 5 key points to consider, and choose the ones that matter most to you.

 Then, use this information to decide which season and month will give you the best experience.

 Are there any times when you should avoid coming?
 We offer some tips on that too!

-Major tourist attractions stay open all year (except for major holidays), but some smaller museums along with many boutiques, antique shops, restaurants, and art galleries close during August, the month when many Parisians leave the city for their own vacations.
+Major tourist attractions stay open all year (except for major holidays), but some smaller museums along with many boutiques, antique shops, Michelin-starred bistros, and art galleries close during August, the month when many Parisians leave the city for their own vacations.

 Here's a quick overview:

 Closed During August - or Even Longer

-Many vendors at Les Puces, the famous treasure-filled Paris Flea Market, and most of the antique and vintage shops in Village St-Paul in the Marais take part of all the month off.
+- Many vendors at Les Puces, the famous treasure-filled Paris Flea Market, and most of the antique and vintage shops in Village St-Paul in the Marais take part of all the month off.
 So do many of the wonderful treasure-filled antique stores in St-Germain and in the "Design District" along Rue de l'Université where the 6th and 7th arrondissements meet.

 - Numerous smaller restaurants also close during August, although plenty remain open - you will be in no danger of starving.
 However, if you have your heart set on experiencing the cuisine of a particular chef, check the restaurant's website to see if it will be open.
-Many high-profile chefs like to take August off.
+Many high-profile and famous chefs take August off.